Urgent DUI License Suspension Rules for 2017

 - Option 3: File for an Ignition Interlock Device Limited Permit (IIDLP).
 With an IIDLP, or interlock permit, you must apply in-person at driver services and agree to install and maintain an interlock device on your car for 12 months.
 Regardless of the final outcome of your actual misdemeanor DUI case, this interlock must stay installed, or you will face a license suspension.
 This option is only available to first (5 year look back) offenders, and in our opinion, would only be useful if you are charged with a DUI Refusal case.

-Note that your DDS license suspension is separate from the license revocation that occurs if someone is convicted.
-This is a preliminary suspension based on your violation of implied consent.
+Note that your DDS license suspension is separate from the license suspension that occurs if someone is convicted of DUI.
+This is a preliminary suspension based on your violation of implied consent laws.